johnsto/go-httpud/README.md

 ## Description

-A shameless Go clone of the superb [httpie](https://github.com/jkbrzt/httpie) by Jakub Roztočil.
-Intended for cases where a Python/pip installation of httpie isn't possible.
+HTTPud is a shameless Go clone of the superb [HTTPie](https://github.com/jkbrzt/httpie) by Jakub Roztočil, but with only a fraction of the features.
+Intended for cases where a Python/pip installation of HTTPie isn't possible.

 ## Installation